benjaminyzg/main/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer, always eager to learn and build innovative solutions.

 ## ℹ️ Overview
+New to github, and I'm trying to figure how to use this platform correctly and appropriate for both work and testing.
+I believe that this is a tools that is necessary, or basic requirement for a lot of technology companies, particularly in the software development space doing CI/CD development.
+Some of respository might be configured and inappropriately configured and implemented -> do let me know via email.

 ## 📝 Description
+-Testing in Progress, please bear with us-

 ## 🚀 About Me
 - 🌱 Currently exploring **AI/ML** and **Blockchain** technologies.